go-void/portal/README.md

 ### General

-#### Logging

-At which level should we log and how do we pass the logger around in the best / most efficient way?
+- At which level should we log and how do we pass the logger around in the best / most efficient way?

-#### Data collection

-How should we collect metrics / statistics which can be shown in the web interface of void?
+- How should we collect metrics / statistics which can be shown in the web interface of void?
+- Implement mechanism to return FORMERR when unpacking a message (prior to handling).
+Maybe move the unpacking into the handling func to be able to handle these kind of errors better and in a centralized place.
+(See OPT record)

 #### Caching